Top Ten Tuesday is a weekly meme created by The Broke and the Bookish in June of 2010 and was moved to That Artsy Reader Girl in January of 2018.

 I’ve only read the first book in the series but wow is Caraval a magical one!
 I know some people don’t like Garber’s writing style but I actually really enjoyed it, she’s got a very lyrical way of describing things that really matches her character’s way of thinking.
 I just recently got the rest of the trilogy for Christmas so I’m hoping to read more soon.
 Especially as it’s recently been announced that she was a spin-off book coming out at the end of the year!

-So that’s ten authors I discovered this year!
+So that’s nine authors (sorry I couldn’t think of ten!) that I discovered this year!
 Did you discover any new authors this year that you fell in love with?
 Let me know in the comments!